We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 One ingredient in the Target and Control products is D-mannose, a naturally occurring sugar related to glucose.
 This is also present in cranberries, tomatoes, cabbage, and green beans, among other fruits and vegetables.

 Uqora warns that people should not take more than 8,000 milligrams (mg) of D-mannose per day.
-Some research suggests that high doses can cause diarrhea and bloating.
+Research conducted in 2020 suggests that high doses can cause diarrhea and bloating.

 Taking two Control capsules a day provides 600 mg.
 One packet of Target contains 2,000 mg.